AndreiZ0R/XOR_DoublyLinkedList_C/README.md

 - So, keeping this in mind, we now understand how to create the links between the elements.

 <h2 align = "left"> How to run the file </h2>
-- Download the repository to your local machine, then open it with your favorite text editor/ IDE<br>
+- Download the repository to your local machine, then open it with your favorite *text editor*/ IDE <br>
-- Then, the main file is named "DLLxorTester.c" <<-- _that's the file you want to run_ <br>
+<p>- Then, the main file is named "DLLxorTester.c" <<-- that's the file you want to run <br></p>
 - The rest is up to you!